 Stages of direct mail fulfilment

-Typical parts of the process would include (the steps used will potentially vary from project to project depending upon the requirements): This is because each project has unique requirements in terms of nature of material being fulfilled, volume, and expected time of delivery.
+The stages used in any direct mail campaign for fulfilment will potentially vary from project to project depending upon the requirements.
+This is because each project has unique requirements in terms of nature of the material being fulfilled, volumes, and the expected time of delivery.
+Typical parts of the process would include:

 - Automated collation – feeding multiple inserts into an envelope at high speed to provide a highly professional organised mailshot package.
-These inserts could be free product samples, leaflets, letters, newsletters, order / renewal forms, promotional cards, vouchers/coupons, etc. The type of inserts entirely depends on the customer.
+These inserts could be free product samples, leaflets, letters, newsletters, order / renewal forms, promotional cards, vouchers/coupons, etc. The type of inserts entirely depends on the customer and the campaign.

 - Automated folding – using folding machines to create folds in the right places for the direct mail set and optimising the mailshot to fit in the smallest possible envelope (which reduces postage costs).
 This could also entail different types of folding such as accordion, roll fold and “slit & nest” as just a few examples of folding options.
 This is a critical stage because it determines the overall cost of the process.
 It is recommended to use the right machine to ensure successful folding.

 - Automated envelope closing – machines automatically close the envelope and its contents (the envelopes could be plain or windowed depending upon the requirement).
 This is an especially labour saving task compared to the manual closing of envelopes.
 The envelopes will also be closed in a very secure manner to ensure safe delivery of mailings and enclosed contents.

 - Automated polywrapping and polyprocessing – the inclusion of polywrap and polyprocessing where it is a requirement of the direct mail campaign.
 This is a common requirement for magazines, brochures and catalogues.
 Polywrapping is also an alternative to sending multiple enclosures without the use of envelopes, as the enclosures are all securely sealed within the polywrap

 - Bundling, Packing and packaging – Bundling the direct mail into boxes, packing and packaging for preparation for mailing.
 The stage requires a lot of keenness to make sure that nothing is left out and that the entire mailing is ready for dispatch

 - Collection by postal carrier – The batches of mail are then collected by the postal carrier chosen for the project, who will distribute the batch to the eventual destination.
 There is an opportunity to save money here too through the use of downstream access providers

 Wherever possible a mailing house will always attempt to automate the entire mail fulfilment process.
 Automated machine based fulfilment is faster, more convenient, saves often mundane labour tasks and in the vast majority of projects is cheaper than hand fulfilment.
-Therefore, automation is the way to go.
+Therefore, automation is the way to go, wherever it is possible.

 Although it’s usual for tasks to be automated it is possible for some tasks to be hand fulfilled.
 This may be needed for low volume runs, mailing of odd/unusual shaped items (e.g. hexagons, triangles, stars, etc.) and where there are size restrictions which can’t be processed by machines in an automated way.

 Speak to bakergoodchild about direct mail fulfilment